joesustaric/tf-playground/README.md

 Yes this will create a local `.tfstate` file but it should only be needed to run once. (yeah chicken egg etc..)

 ## Notes
-`.tfstate` file is important.
+`.tfstate` file is super important.
 Do not commit to git (at least not in plain text) it can / will have sensitive information in it.
 Use remote state https://www.terraform.io/docs/state/remote.html , it can save to
 > Terraform Cloud, HashiCorp Consul, Amazon S3, Alibaba Cloud OSS, and more.`

-## WIP Notes
 #### AWS Stack vs Terraform Modules
+TF has a state file (`.tfstate`).
+Terraform uses this to map real world resources to your configuration, keep track of metadata, and to improve performance for large infrastructures.
+It will refresh itself prior to any operation.

+This is a giant dependancy graph.
+It uses this to optimise performance on `terraform plan` executions and other processing work.
+More info [here](https://www.terraform.io/docs/state/purpose.html).

 Looks like you can create stacks in Terraform via [this](https://www.terraform.io/docs/providers/aws/r/cloudformation_stack.html).
 Although Terraform has a concept of [modules](https://www.terraform.io/docs/modules/index.html) which is a container for multiple resources that are used together.
 This helps mainly with reusability.
-(I think.... maybe im wrong.. need to confirm)